VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 <img class='soloImg' src='{{ page.imagePath | append: 'sanctityMeteor.jpg'}}'>

 Two players will get the meteor marker.
 These players need to be on pair opposite of each other: North and South by default, the only exception is if they're already opposite of each other East and West.
 If a player need to swap his position, he has to swap with a player of the same role, a Tank/Healer with another Tank/Healer for example.
-Once the groups are set, each pair has to stand between the **Heavens' Stake** AoEs to place **Heimal Storm** without overlapping inner and outter towers.
+Once the groups are set, each pair has to stand between the **Heavens' Stake** AoEs to place **Heimal Storm** without overlapping inner and outer towers.
 After **Heimal Storm** happens, it's time to soak **Conviction** towers within your quadrant:

-+ If there's one inner and one outter tower, the meteor player role moves out and the other moves in.
++ If there's one inner and one outer tower, the meteor player role moves out and the other moves in.
-+ If there's two outter towers, the Tank/Healer takes the most clockwise one while the DPS takes the most counter-clockwise one.
++ If there's two outer towers, the Tank/Healer takes the most clockwise one while the DPS takes the most counter-clockwise one.
 + Inner players adjust with the available towers *rollSafe*.

 Once the first set of towers are soaked, the meteor players start to run clockwise around the arena without sprinting to reach the tower on the opposite side, North and South.
 <u>Players with the same role as the meteor players will soak the cardinals towers while the others will soak the intercardinal towers.</u>
-After a few second **Faith Unmoving** will happen, meteor and outter players must use their knockback immunity while the inner players use the knockback to get into their towers:
+After a few second **Faith Unmoving** will happen, meteor and outer players must use their knockback immunity while the inner players use the knockback to get into their towers:
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="sanctity7.jpg;sanctity8.jpg;sanctity9.jpg;sanctity10.jpg;sanctity11.jpg" imgDesc="Preform pairs on cardinals;Adjust pairs to have meteor players on North and South then move away to place the <em>Heimal Storm</em>;Move into your assigned tower;Meteor players start to run around clockwise, outter players get into their towers, inner players aligned themself to their towers;Either use the knockback to get into your towers or use your immunity" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="sanctity7.jpg;sanctity8.jpg;sanctity9.jpg;sanctity10.jpg;sanctity11.jpg" imgDesc="Preform pairs on cardinals;Adjust pairs to have meteor players on North and South then move away to place the <em>Heimal Storm</em>;Move into your assigned tower;Meteor players start to run around clockwise, outer players get into their towers, inner players aligned themselves towards their towers;Either use the knockback to get into your towers or use your immunity" slideNumber=slideCounter %}

 From this point, you may hold your 2 minutes cooldown for the reopener on the next phase if needed.
 *King Thordan* will teleport North and cast **Ultimate End**.
 Heal and use proper mitigation for this raid-wide.
 Then *King Thordan* will move a bit towards mid and use **Broad Swing**.
-Stand behind him and move into the first cleave once it happend.
+Stand behind him and move into the first cleave once it happens.
 He will turn and repeat this a second time.

 The enrage, **Aetheric Burst**, is then casted to end this phase.
 </div>